nesmamanasra/boock-keeping-system/README.md

 - Repo with a single commit message will not be accepted, though commit your work incrementally to the repo.
 - Follow best practices, conventions, clean code, and design patterns you learned so far during the training.
 - Use HTML Forms and Tables, no advanced UI is required.
-- The deadline is July 2, 2022
+- The deadline is July 5, 2022
-Have Fun

 # First
 ## Initial system, scribble design